sgmurphy/wordpress-plugins/call-now-button/readme.txt

 == Changelog ==
+= 1.4.10 =
+* Ready for WordPress 6.6
+* Improved compatibility with PHP 8.2
+* Added Blueprints for WordPress Playground

 = 1.4.9 =
 * Reverted to stable codebase due to inadvertent release of work-in-progress changes.
 * Includes fixes & improvements from 1.4.8